Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-\begin{proof}Directly from the definition of $\bf_j$, The summation in the final expression above (as well as in the middle expression) is the $j^\text{th}$ derivative of a geometric series.
-Repeated application of the product rule gives Now we substitute into the expression above as well as in the final term of (\ref{eq:fj(x)}).
+\begin{proof}Directly from the definition of $\bf_j$, The summation in the final expression above (as well as in the middle expression) is the $j^\text{th}$ derivative with respect to $x^2$ of a geometric series, which can be evaluated with the product rule: Now we substitute into the expression above as well as in the final term of (\ref{eq:fj(x)}).
 Scaling both sides of (\ref{eq:fj(x)}) by $(4-\kappa)^{j+1}$ completes the proof.\end{proof}